seiyria/bootstrap-slider/.github/PULL_REQUEST_TEMPLATE.md

 Please accompany all pull requests with the following (where appropriate):

 - [ ] unit tests (we use [Jasmine 1.3](http://jasmine.github.io/1.3/introduction.html))
-- [ ] JSFiddle (or an equivalent such as CodePen, Plunker, etc) with new feature or bug-fix
+- [ ] JSFiddle (or an equivalent such as CodePen, Plunker, etc) or screenshot/GIF with new feature or bug-fix
 - [ ] Link to original Github issue (if this is a bug-fix)
 - [ ] documentation updates to README file
 - [ ] examples within [/tpl/index.tpl](https://github.com/seiyria/bootstrap-slider/blob/master/tpl/index.tpl) (for new options being added)